 275% reserve replacement ratio at year end 2013.

-Repsol has achieved this exploration record through a firm commitment to three determining factors:
+Repsol has achieved this exploration record through a firm commitment to four determining factors:

-1. Talent.
 We have professionals of more than 40 different nationalities.
-Qualified personnel that specialise in a number of areas, which has enabled us to develop a team of excellence.
+Qualified personnel that are specialized in a number of areas, which has enabled us to develop a team of excellence.

 Repsol Sinopec Brazil has made a big discovery in deep waters in the Campos basin, called Pão de Açúcar, where we have found hydrocarbons at two different levels with a column measuring a total of 480 metres, one of the tallest discovered in Brazil.